okuzan/fam-sub/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for more details.

 Join us in making family subscriptions fun and easy to manage! 🎉

+Algo of how to drop the seasonal bills:
+1. Parse charged bills
+2. Calculate current season bills for all users
+3. Update balances